Note

 Limitations

-Before you back up or restore encrypted Azure VNs, review the following limitations:
+Before you back up or restore encrypted Azure VMs, review the following limitations:

-- Azure Backup supports VMs encrypted using standalone keys.
+- You can encrypt VMs only by using standalone keys.
 Any key that's a part of a certificate used to encrypt a VM isn't currently supported.

-- Azure Backup supports Cross Region Restore of encrypted Azure VMs to the Azure paired regions.
-For more information, see support matrix.
+- You can restore data to a secondary region.
+Azure Backup supports cross-region restore of encrypted Azure VMs to the Azure paired regions.
+For more information, see Support matrix.

-- ADE encrypted VMs can’t be recovered at the file/folder level.
+- You can recover ADE-encrypted VMs at the file or folder level.
 You need to recover the entire VM to restore files and folders.

-- When restoring a VM, you can't use the replace existing VM option for ADE encrypted VMs.
-This option is only supported for unencrypted managed disks.
+- You can't use the replace existing VM option for ADE-encrypted VMs when you restore a VM.
+This option is supported only for unencrypted managed disks.

 Before you start

-- Make sure you have one or more Windows or Linux VMs with ADE enabled.
+- Make sure that you have one or more Windows or Linux VMs with ADE enabled.

-- Create a Recovery Services Backup vault if you don't have one.
+- Create a Recovery Services vault if you don't have one.

-- If you enable encryption for VMs that are already enabled for backup, you simply need to provide Backup with permissions to access the Key Vault so that backups can continue without disruption.
+- If you enable encryption for VMs that are already enabled for backup, provide Azure Backup with permissions to access the key vault so that backups can continue without disruption.
 Learn more about assigning these permissions.

-- Install the VM agent on the VM: Azure Backup backs up Azure VMs by installing an extension to the Azure VM agent running on the machine.
+Azure Backup backs up Azure VMs by installing an extension to the Azure VM agent that runs on the machine.
 If your VM was created from an Azure Marketplace image, the agent is installed and running.
-If you create a custom VM, or you migrate an on-premises machine, you might need to install the agent manually.
+If you create a custom VM or you migrate an on-premises machine, you might need to install the agent manually.

 Configure a backup policy